kevinolega/callcentertrainingtips/_posts/2012-06-15-how-to-sound-better-at-call-center-interviews-with-the-sossy-mode.md

 Land a job in a call center “speaking Sossy”, or “slang” or maybe be called “maarte” a few times or speak in English poorly.
 Would you be willing to consider using the “Sossy mode” to speak better in English?

 Send me a message with your thoughts on this.

-Do you want more of these kinds of posts?
-Please let me know by sending me a message.
-I'll do my best to answer when I'm online.

-This is not a sponsored post so if you read until the end, show your love and support.
-[Buy our books](http://callcentertrainingtips.com/promos/).
-[Make a donation](http://callcentertrainingtips.com/support/) to keep this site alive.
-Subscribe on [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA).
-When you're done, share this with your friends.

-Thank you for reading.
-If I can do it, you can do it.
-Praying for your success.